tonybaloney/tonybaloney.github.io/blog/django-on-azure-beyond-hello-world.md

 Once this is done, you can configure alerts from the Insights portal to notify you when your application crashes.

 I recommend adding Application Insights to your base template, which you can do by generating the embed code from the Insights portal.

+## Conclusion

+Microsoft Azure makes a great platform for hosting Django applications in production.
+You have databases, monitoring, exception handling and automated-deployments all in one place.